anton6263/Automation-Testing-Course-SoftwareTesting/README.md

 1. **AddressBook Project:**

-   AddressBook is a web application designed for managing contacts and groups efficiently.
-With AddressBook, users can create, edit, and organize contacts seamlessly.
+   AddressBook is a web application designed for creating and managing contacts and groups.

 2. **Mantis Bug Tracking System:**

-   Mantis is an open-source bug tracking system that facilitates efficient issue tracking and project management.
-It offers a centralized platform for reporting, tracking, and resolving bugs and issues throughout the development lifecycle.
+   Mantis is an open-source bug tracking system.
 ## Work Summary:

 ### AddressBook Project: